-- A. A mediation process shall be established and coordinated by the Government Law Center in accordance with this section. - B. Mediation shall be conducted at no cost to the complainant or officer by highly trained and experienced mediators selected from a list compiled by the Government Law Center and approved by the Common Council and the Mayor.
-The Government Law Center, the Common Council and the Mayor shall endeavor to reflect community diversity in this list of mediators.
-The Government Law Center shall develop an appropriate training curriculum which each mediator shall be required to complete.
-Each mediator shall be a graduate of the Albany Police Department's Citizens' Police Academy.
-In addition, the Government Law Center shall provide to the interaction between civilians and police officers from the perspectives of both the citizen and the police officer. - C. After a complaint is filed under § 42-342 of this Part 33, the complainant and the officer may at any time in the review process utilize the mediation process herein to resolve the complaint by submitting a written request for mediation to the CPRB.
-In addition, the mediation process may be utilized after the complaint is referred to mediation by the CPRB pursuant to § 42-343F(4) of this Part 33.
-In either case, mediation shall proceed as promptly as possible after a request for mediation or a referral to mediation is made.
-However, mediation may proceed only upon agreement of the officer with the approval of the Department and the agreement of the complainant. - D. Every reasonable effort shall be made to schedule mediation during an officer's normal working hours. - E. Mediators shall conduct mediation sessions with officers and complainants at times and places agreed upon by the parties.
+A. A mediation process shall be established and coordinated by the Government Law Center Administrative Agency in accordance with this section.

+B. Mediation shall be conducted at no cost to the complainant or officer by highly trained and experienced mediators selected from a list compiled by the Government Law Center Administrative Agency and approved by the Common Council and the Mayor.
+The Government Law Center Administrative Agency, the Common Council and the Mayor shall endeavor to reflect community diversity in this list of mediators.
+The Government Law Center Administrative Agency shall develop an appropriate training curriculum which each mediator shall be required to complete.
+Each mediator shall be a graduate of the Albany Police Department's Community Police Academy.
+In addition, the Government Law Center Administrative Agency shall provide to the mediators, and the mediators shall undergo, continuing education on issues related to the interaction between civilians and police officers from the perspectives of both the complainant and the police officer.